yuuungch/stdiscm-pset1/README.md

 | prime_operations | prime number operations used by the 4 files  |
 | main             | main function                                |

-## Expected Results for each file:
+## Expected Results for each File:
 | File | Result                                                                                      |
 |------|---------------------------------------------------------------------------------------------|
 | A1   | prime numbers will appear immediately and in pseudo-randomized order (due to search range)  |